There are many ways to lose money when investing, from picking the wrong stocks to not adjusting your asset allocation as you approach retirement.

 “Fidelity has made it easy for customers by automatically giving them the higher yielding option at account opening, while also providing other investment options for those customers who prefer it.”

 Perhaps unsurprisingly, a recent J.D.
-Power survey found that Fidelity is tops for customer satisfaction among self-directed investors who seek some guidance, as we reported in “DIY Investors Love These 3 Brokerage Firms.”
+Power survey found that Fidelity is tops for customer satisfaction among self-directed investors who seek some guidance, as we reported in “Savvy Investors Love This Brokerage Firm Most.”

 How to earn more on your cash